redtexts/texts/gcf_1947_present_problems_discipline.md

 degeneration.

-The 10th Congress saw, at the same time as this resolution was adopted, the crushing by state violence of the workers' revolt at Krondstadt and the beginning of the massive deportation of oppositionists in the Party to Siberia.
+The 10th Congress saw, at the same time as this resolution was adopted, the crushing by state violence of the workers' revolt at Kronstadt and the beginning of the massive deportation of oppositionists in the Party to Siberia.
 Ideological suffocation within the Party could only be conceived together with violence within the class.
 The state organ of